-If you are interested in participating in the Veterans Tax Work-Off Program, please contact the Veterans Services department by Phone: 508-832-7706 or Email.
+If you are interested in participating in the Veterans Tax Work-Off Program, please Contact the Veterans Services department or by Phone: 508-832-7706.

 Are you trying to access your VA records or communicate with the VA?
 Sign up for E Benefits by clicking “Register” in the upper right hand corner and follow the steps.
 Once registered you will be able to access your disability claim status, print an official VA letter stating your rating or a variety of other things.
 This ratings letter is used for applying for a Town of Auburn property tax abatement as well as other opportunities that may be available to you as a disabled veteran.
 Give it a try.